MrDrummer/obs-discord-bot/README.md

 The beauty of this script is that the choice is yours.
 You could have a fullscreen layout utilising a main slot and it'll work.

 ## How it works
 When switching a slot, the software essentially controls which sources are hidden.
+It'll hide all of the other sources under the selected slot other than the one you're showing.

 # Bot Configuration
 After cloning, copy & rename the `config-template.yaml` to `config.yaml`.
 Do the same for `config-template.json` to `config.json`.
 These two files are gitignored.